AnalyticSleuth/AdventureWorks-Analysis/README.md

 Overview of project objectives and findings

-🔍 **SQL & Python-driven financial insights using the Microsoft AdventureWorks 2019 dataset.**
+🔍 **SQL & Python-driven financial insights using the Microsoft AdventureWorks 2019 dataset.**  Q posed = "What is the relationship between Sick Leave and Job Title?

 ### 📂 Repository Structure:
 - **📂 SQL/** – Optimized queries for data extraction, cleaning, and aggregation